Shared Leadership: The Debate and Its Impact on Team Processes

 Critics argue that shared leadership can lead to confusion, lack of direction, and inefficiency, especially if team members have conflicting visions or lack clear communication.

-They argue that when team members are empowered and trusted, they are more likely to engage deeply with their work and contribute innovative solutions.
+They argue that when team members feel empowered and trusted, they are more likely to engage deeply with their work and contribute innovative solutions.

 The Evidence: What Studies Reveal